Double-Cross System: Operation outside the United Kingdom

 It was not only in the United Kingdom that the system was operated.
 A number of agents connected with the system were run in neutral Spain and Portugal.
 Some even had direct contact with the Germans in occupied Europe.
-One of the most famous of the agents who operated outside of the UK was Dušan Popov (Tricycle).
+One of the most famous agents who operated outside of the UK was Dušan Popov (Tricycle).

-There was even a case in which an agent started running deception operations independently from Portugal using little more than guidebooks, maps, and a very vivid imagination to convince his Abwehr handlers that he was spying in the UK.
-This agent, Juan Pujol García (Garbo), created a network of phantom sub-agents and eventually convinced the British authorities that he could be useful.
+In one instance, an agent even started running deception operations independently from Portugal, using little more than guidebooks, maps, and a vivid imagination to convince his Abwehr handlers that he was spying in the UK.
+This agent, Juan Pujol García (Garbo), created a network of phantom sub-agents and eventually convinced the British authorities that he was useful.
 He and his fictitious network were absorbed into the main double-cross system and he became so respected by Abwehr that they stopped landing agents in Britain after 1942.
 The Germans became dependent on the spurious information that was fed to them by Garbo's network and the other double-cross agents.

 Operation Fortitude and D-Day landings

 The British put their double-agent network to work in support of Operation Fortitude, a plan to deceive the Germans about the location of the Normandy Landings in France.
 Allowing one of the double agents to claim to have stolen documents describing the invasion plans might have aroused suspicion.
 Instead, agents were allowed to report minutiae, such as insignia on soldiers' uniforms and unit markings on vehicles.
 The observations in the south-central areas largely gave accurate information about the units located there.
-Reports from south-west England indicated few troop sightings, when in reality many units were housed there.
-Reports from the south-east depicted the real and the notional Operation Quicksilver forces.
+Reports from southwest England indicated few troop sightings, when in reality many units were housed there.
+Reports from the southeast depicted the real and the notional Operation Quicksilver forces.

 Any military planner would know that to mount an invasion of Europe from England, Allied units had to be staged around the country, with those that would land first placed nearest to the invasion point.
 German intelligence used the agent reports to construct an order of battle for the Allied forces, that placed the centre of gravity of the invasion force opposite Pas de Calais, the point on the French coast closest to England and therefore a likely invasion site.

 The deception was so effective that the Germans kept 15 divisions in reserve near Calais even after the invasion had begun, lest it prove to be a diversion from the main invasion at Calais.
 Early battle reports of insignia on Allied units only confirmed the information the double agents had sent, increasing the Germans' trust in their network.
 Agent Garbo was informed in radio messages from Germany after the invasion that he had been awarded the Iron Cross.